Definition and Example of Interest Rate Parity

 In this case, the exchange rate will be the forward exchange rate, which is calculated using the difference in interest rates.
 The formula is: (0.75 x 1.03) / (1 x 1.05), or (0.7725/1.05).
 Rounding up, the resulting total is 0.736.

-Now let’s say we start with $1,000 and invest it in the United States at 5 percent.
+Now, let’s say we start with $1,000 and invest it in the U.S. at 5%.
 This results in $1,050 at year’s end.
-If we then exchange the $1,050 at the forward exchange rate of .736, or about $772.50.
-In other words, you end up with the same amount of money as if you had exchanged your money first and then invested it in the U.K. (Rounding introduces the $0.30 discrepancy.)
+We then exchange the $1,050 at the forward exchange rate of .736, or about $772.50.
+In other words, we end up with the same amount of money as if we had exchanged our money first and then invested it in the U.K. (Rounding introduces the $0.30 discrepancy.)

 Covered vs. Uncovered Interest Parity

 What Interest Rate Parity Means to Investors

 In reality, there is no such thing as a risk-free investment.
 But, when the economies and monetary systems of countries are stable, investors can feel very confident about the returns on treasury bonds.
-In fact, U.S. Treasury bonds never default and are therefore viewed worldwide as risk-free.
-There are many other highly rated countries, including most in Europe, that are considered free of risk.
+In fact, U.S. Treasury bonds never default, and therefore they are viewed worldwide as risk-free.
+There are many other highly rated countries, including many in Europe, with bonds that are considered free of risk.